 This option is most common for environments with large distributed installations, where it's more desirable for the activation to be initiated by the agent, rather than the Deep Security Manager.
-This is the preferred method of communication for DSaaS.

 - Very useful when a large number of computers are added to a Deep Security installation and script can be used to automate the activation process.
-See Deployment Scripts. - For Agent-Initiated Activation to succeed, the Allow Agent-Initiated Activation option must be enabled on the Administration > System Settings > Agents tab.
+See Deployment Scripts. - For Agent-Initiated Activation to succeed, the Allow Agent-Initiated Activation option must be enabled on the Administration > System Settings > Agents tab. - Used when the server cannot communicate or discover clients directly, but clients can reach server without a problem. - Deep Security Agents can initiate the activation process using a locally-run command-line tool. - To activate, use Run as administrator to open cmd.exe, and run the command: